kwaldenphd/propublica-compas-lab/README.md

 table(list(filter(is_white, recid)), list(filter(is_white, surv)))
 ```

-100. And lower for whites at 23.45%.
+And lower for whites at 23.45%.

 ```Python
 44.85 / 23.45
 ```

-101. In the *ProPublica* team's analysis, these results mean under COMPAS black defendants are 91% more likely to get a higher score and not go on to commit more crimes than white defendants after two years.
+In the *ProPublica* team's analysis, these results mean under COMPAS black defendants are 91% more likely to get a higher score and not go on to commit more crimes than white defendants after two years.

-102. They also found that COMPAS scores misclassify white reoffenders as low risk at 70.4% more often than black reoffenders.
+They also found that COMPAS scores misclassify white reoffenders as low risk at 70.4% more often than black reoffenders.

+**Python Syntax**

 ```Python
 47.72 / 27.99